-To prevent impacts to the natural heritage features on the Subject Property from the proposed development, a 5 m buffer has been proposed on the woodlands, and a 30 m buffer has been proposed on the wetlands.
+To prevent impacts to the natural heritage features on the Subject Property from the proposed development, a 15 m buffer has been proposed on the woodlands, except for the FOD3-2 ecosite, where a 10 m buffer has been applied.
+Additionally, a 30 m buffer has been proposed on the wetlands.

-In addition, a chain-link fence (with no gates) is recommended to be installed along the 5 m and 30 m buffers around the entire property to limit human disturbance in the woodlands and wetlands.
+In addition, a chain-link fence (with no gates) is recommended to be installed along the 15 m, 10 m, and 30 m buffers around the entire property to limit human disturbance in the woodlands and wetlands.
 The chain-link fence will also act as a barrier to help prevent predatory pets from entering the woodland which could impact local wildlife populations.

-The establishment of the 5 m and 30 m buffers, which are to be left naturally vegetated, in addition to the Low Impact Development (LID) features that are proposed as part of the development will increase surface water infiltration.
+The establishment of the 10 m, 15 m, and 30 m buffers, in addition to the LID features that are proposed as part of the development, will increase surface water infiltration.
 This will limit direct surface water transport of fertilizers and pesticides from residential lawn care into the adjacent natural heritage features, such as the woodlands, wetlands and watercourses.